geopm/geopm/service/docs/source/docu.rst

 Section Ordering
 ----------------
-For chapter 7 man pages of IOGroups, follow the following ordering:
+For Chapter 7 man pages related to IOGroups, follow the following sequence:

 1. Description
 2. Requirements